Imitating the winner leads to discrimination in spatial prisoner's dilemma model: Model

-Let us define a game of agents distributed on a square grid, with periodic boundary conditions along one dimension to form a cylinder.
-Each agent has a static and binary `badge', either green or blue, decided at the beginning of the game.
-This badge is the only observable difference between agents.
-The agents interact with their nearest neighbours by either cooperating or defecting.
-When cooperating, an agent donates one unit of value to help the neighbour.
-To simulate the benefit of cooperation, the donation is scaled such that the neighbours' payoff is increased by $k$.
-Defection is simply to not cooperate.

-Since an agent cannot distinguish neighbours who have the same badge it must act the same way towards all of them.
+Let us define a game of agents distributed on a graph.
+Each agent has a static and binary `label', either green or blue, decided at the beginning of the game.
+This label serves as the only observable difference between agents.
+Agents interact with their nearest neighbors in a prisoner's dilemma type of game where they can either cooperate or defect.
+When cooperating, an agent donates one unit of value to the neighbor.
+To simulate the benefit of cooperation, the donation is scaled by a constant factor $b>1$, such that the neighbor receives $b$ times the unit value.
+When the an agent is defecting, no value is transferred.
+Since agents cannot distinguish between neighbors who have the same label they must act the same way towards all of them.
 Thus the model has four possible strategies: ``defect all'', ``cooperate with all'', ``cooperate only with green'', and ``cooperate only with blue''.

-The payoff of an agent is calculated as the sum of all donations received, subtracted with the donations given away: